 “We are now at the stage where we can involve our customers and discuss real-life testing,” says Ben Lakerveld, Sales Manager at VRR.

 In addition to developing the 'regular' Air7, VRR is also working on incorporating other features such as a fire-resistant and thermal cover.
 These additional, optional, features will make the Air7 either a fire-safe or an insulated container, which will be able to transport dedicated cargo.
 Ben Lakerveld continues, “We are exploring these options since specialised cargo, like perishables and lithium batteries, are mostly transported on imbalanced routes with one-way direction freight.
 The collapsible feature of the Air7 would definitely benefit specialised freight carriers.”

-We expect the final certified Air7 to be available by Q3 2020.
-The Air7 will then be available for test series.
-For more information about the inflatable Air7 container, or if you would like to be involved in the test phase of the Air7, please contact a VRR specialist via firstname.lastname@example.org or sign up for our mailing list to make sure you won't miss any future update about this product.
+For more information about the inflatable Air7 container, or if you would like to be involved in the test phase of the Air7, please contact a VRR specialist via email@example.com or sign up for our mailing list to make sure you won't miss any future update about this product.